oolongtengu/free-python-course/unit-3-collections/lesson-6-create-list-w-literals/README.md

 Want to know something cool?
 Lists are very progressive!
 They are **heterogeneous** and support diversity!
 That means that you can put multiple data types inside the same list.
+Integers, booleans, strings, floats, other lists, everything is good here!
+Safe space.